Why interference phenomena do not capture the essence of quantum theory: Introduction

 Finally, it is often noted that when one has an option of either placing a detector at one of the slits, or not doing so, it is a challenge to provide an explanation of how this choice determines whether there is interference or not.
 Specifically, whenever the detector is present at a slit and the quantum system is {\em not} found there, one can conclude that it definitely passed through the other slit.
 But in that case, how could the system know whether or not a detector was in fact present at the first slit, far away?
 And yet it seems that it {\em needs} to have this information, as this determines whether or not it is allowed to appear at positions corresponding to the minima of the interference pattern on the distant screen.
 In this sense, the phenomenology of quantum interference seems to resist an explanation in terms of local causal influences.

-To summarize, not only is the phenomenology of quantum interference experiments thought to capture the essence of quantum theory, but it is taken by some to support the following three interpretational claims:\blk \begin{itemize} \item {\bf Wave-particle complementarity}---i.e., that a photon is neither a particle nor a wave, but rather sometimes one and sometimes the other, with no possibility of a unified description of these two aspects.\footnote{This impossibility of a single unified description is central to Bohr's notion of complementarity, which is why we speak of `wave-particle complementarity'.
+To summarize, not only is the basic phenomenology of quantum interference experiments thought to capture the essence of quantum theory, but it is taken by some to support the following three interpretational claims: \begin{itemize} \item {\bf Wave-particle complementarity}---i.e., that a photon is neither a particle nor a wave, but rather sometimes one and sometimes the other, with no possibility of a unified description of these two aspects.\footnote{This impossibility of a single unified description is central to Bohr's notion of complementarity, which is why we speak of `wave-particle complementarity'.
 The term `wave-particle duality' could also be used here, but its interpretational connotations are less clear.
 Note that the term `complementarity' is sometimes used in a weak sense to mean a denial of the possibility of jointly {\em measuring} some pair of quantities rather than the stronger sense of a denial of the possibility of their being jointly well-defined.
 We have in mind the strong notion here.
-Bohr seems to have believed that the weak notion implies the strong notion, but the sort of account presented in this article (and elsewhere) demonstrates that it does not.} \item {\bf The observer dependence of reality}---i.e., that an experimenter may determine whether a photon is a particle or a wave, simply by her choice of how to observe the photon. \item {\bf The failure of explanation in terms of local causes}---i.e., either no causal explanation of quantum interference exists (a kind of anti-realism), or else if such an explanation {\em does} exist, it requires radical types of causal influences, e.g., influences that propagate faster than light or backwards in time. \end{itemize}
+Bohr seems to have believed that the weak notion implies the strong notion (textual evidence in favour of this claim is provided in footnote 8 of Ref.~\cite{Bartlett2012}), but the sort of account presented in this article and elsewhere demonstrates that it does not.} \item {\bf The observer dependence of reality}---i.e., that an experimenter may determine whether a photon is a particle or a wave, simply by her choice of how to observe the photon. \item {\bf The failure of explanation in terms of local causes}---i.e., either no causal explanation of quantum interference exists (a kind of anti-realism), or else if such an explanation {\em does} exist, it requires radical types of causal influences, e.g., influences that propagate faster than light or backwards in time. \end{itemize}

-There are several variants of the basic quantum interferometer that have been studied and which have been claimed to further elucidate what is mysterious about quantum interference and to further support one or more of the three interpretational claims.
+There are several variants of the standard quantum interference experiment that have been studied and which have been claimed to further elucidate what is mysterious about quantum interference and to further support one or more of the three interpretational claims.

 Elitzur and Vaidman have described a dramatic `bomb-tester' thought experiment to argue for the possibility of `interaction-free' measurements and thus for the existence of nonlocal causal influences~\cite{ElitzurVaidman1993}.